lfit/itpol/kernel-developer-pgp-guide.md

 If you see `gpg (GnuPG) 2.x.x`, then you are good to go.
 This guide will assume you have the version 2.2 of GnuPG (or later).
 If you are using version 2.0 of GnuPG, then some of the commands in this guide will not work, and you should consider installing the latest 2.2 version of GnuPG.
-Most recent versions of gnupg-2.1 should be compatible for the purposes of this guide, too.
+Versions of gnupg-2.1.11 and later should be compatible for the purposes of this guide as well.

 ##### Making sure you always use GnuPG v.2